rage/java-programming/data/part-7/2-algorithms.md

 <!-- Huomaa, että kirjojen tapauksessa tarkastelet kirjojen `id`-muuttujien arvoja.
 Tämä tarkoittaa sitä, että sen sijaan, että käsittelet vain listan tietyssä indeksissä olevaa arvoa, tulee tehtävässä käsitellä tietyssä indeksissä olevan arvon `id`-muuttujaa. -->

-Note that in the case of books, you are examining the values the books `id`-variables.
+Note that in the case of books, you are examining the values of the books' `id`-variable.
 Meaning that in this exercise, instead of examining the value at an index, you should examine the value of the `id`-variable of the value found at the index.

 </programming-exercise>